How to calculate your Quality score in 2021

 7. The sum of all of the Quality Achievement points, bonus points and small practice bonus points are divided by the total number of possible points for that eligible provider or group.
 For most practices that denominator will be 60.

-- If an EC or group has their Promoting Interoperability category re-weighted, their Quality score will be valued at 70 percent of the MIPS Composite Score, not 45 percent.
-(The Quality Performance Score for this EC or group would be multiplied by 70%.)*
+9. However, the value of Quality performance category may be more than 40 percent!
+If an EC or group has their Promoting Interoperability category re-weighted, their Quality score will be valued at 65 percent of the MIPS Composite Score, not 40 percent.
+(The Quality Performance Score for this EC or group would be multiplied by 65%.)*